 "Like all emotions, there's a logic and purpose to anger.
 We typically get angry when we see injustice, believe we've been treated unfairly, or encounter an obstacle to achieving our goals.
 If we can learn to use anger constructively, it can inspire us to make positive changes on our own behalf - to try harder, to fight for what's fair, and to communicate more passionately." ~John M. Gottman, 10 Lessons to Transform Your Marriage In Complex PTSD, Pete Walker says that some people need to practice getting angry.
 But he also says that crying is helpful for dealing with PTSD attacks.
 So I cry.
 Then I set boundaries.
 Narcissists often shame their victims with cynicism and contempt.
 Excessive shaming in childhood leads to the development of a toxic Inner Critic, which then attacks a person from the inside and makes it hard to create healthy boundaries.
 Dealing with the Inner Critic is essential to recovering from abuse.

-They are willing to take more risks because they are less likely to criticize themselves if they "make a mistake."
-In fact, they may start to realize that there are no mistakes - only learning experiences.
+They are willing to take more risks because they are less likely to criticize themselves if they make a mistake.
+They have begun to realize that there are no mistakes - only learning experiences.

 As they get closer to enlightenment, they see that people are trying to defend something that isn't real - the ego.
 Their greatest desire is to be free of the ego because the ego is the source of all suffering.

 The best advice I can give for this stage of development is to set boundaries around your precious time.
-It takes time to meditate and do all the spiritual work that is required to progress through higher stages of cognitive development.
+It takes time to meditate and do all the spiritual work that is required to progress to the next stage.
 Say "No" to things that waste your time.
 Reduce busywork, minimize possessions, and prioritize your values.
-When you know what you value - what's most important in your life - you can talk with others about your values.
-This is a good way to set boundaries.
-When people respect your values, you are more likely to have good relationships with them.

 Flexible boundaries are like the skill of a martial arts master who cannot be overpowered by bigger, stronger opponents because the master is able to deflect every attack with a non-resistant defense.
 Eventually, the opponent wears himself out trying to fight against the master.